Workday/prometheus-akka/README.md

 -javaagent:/path/to/aspectjweaver-1.8.10.jar

 If you don't have a Prometheus Metrics endpoint already, you can use the [Prometheus MetricsServlet](https://github.com/prometheus/client_java/blob/master/simpleclient_servlet/src/main/java/io/prometheus/client/exporter/MetricsServlet.java).
-If you don't ant to use a servlet, you can work directly with the [Prometheus TextFormat](https://github.com/prometheus/client_java/blob/master/simpleclient_common/src/main/java/io/prometheus/client/exporter/common/TextFormat.java) class.
+If you don't want to use a servlet, you can work directly with the [Prometheus TextFormat](https://github.com/prometheus/client_java/blob/master/simpleclient_common/src/main/java/io/prometheus/client/exporter/common/TextFormat.java) class.

 ## Configuration